Language Specification

 Control flow determines how your program runs.
 Swamp provides several ways to control the flow of your game.

-If Expressions and Statements
+If Expressions

 In Swamp, every block is an expression that returns a value.
 This means you can use them on the right side of assignments.
 When an if doesn’t have an else block, the missing path automatically returns Unit () (representing “nothing”).